BIO

 Born 1978, Chicago, Illinois

-He has exhibited work at venues including the MSU Broad Art Museum, the Power Plant in Toronto, the Glucksman Museum in Cork, Ireland, Banff Centre for the Arts, the 57th Venice Biennale (official offsite venue), and a solo exhibition at the Museum of Contemporary Art Denver.
-Swanson has participated in residencies at La Napoule Art Foundation, HANGAR - Centro de Investigação Artística, the Banff Center for Arts and Creativity, and RedLine Contemporary Art Center.
-He is a Black Cube Nomadic Art Museum Fellow and has included work in the Electronic Literature Organization's 4th Anthology.
+Swanson’s work has garnered international recognition, with exhibitions at venues including the MCA Denver (2012), MSU Broad Art Museum (2012), the Power Plant in Toronto (2013), the 57th Venice Biennale (official satellite exhibition in 2017), and Ireland's Glucksman Museum (2019).
+His accomplishments include a solo exhibitions at the Museum of Contemporary Art Denver (2014), Pardon Arts (2022) RedLine Contemporary Art Center (2025) and artist residencies at La Napoule Art Foundation (2024), HANGAR - Centro de Investigação Artística (2023), the Banff Center for Arts and Creativity (2018), and RedLine Contemporary Art Center (2010–2012).
+He is a Black Cube Nomadic Art Museum Fellow and his work is featured in the Electronic Literature Organization's 4th Anthology.
+Swanson received his MFA from the University of California, San Diego, specializing in Computing and the Arts.